LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Integrations/post-chat-survey-with-faas.md

 ### Post-Survey Integration Outline

-The integration between LiveEngage and Functions in this case is done based on an event that LiveEngage sends to the Functions platform once a Post Conversation Survey has been submitted.
+The integration between Conversational Cloud and Functions in this case is done based on an event that Conversational Cloud sends to the Functions platform once a Post Conversation Survey has been submitted.
 This event invokes our function within the platform that we want to use.
 This event sends the following data to the function:

 * CSAT Rank: Numeric value between 1 (Very Dissatisfied) - 5 (Very Satisfied).